palkan/rubanok/README.md

 ### Rails vs. non-Rails

-Rubanok is a Rails-free library but has some useful Rails extensions, such as `planish` helper for controllers (included automatically into `ActionController::Base` and `ActionController::API`).
+Rubanok does not require Rails, but it has some useful Rails extensions such as `planish` helper for controllers (included automatically into `ActionController::Base` and `ActionController::API`).

 If you use `ActionController::Metal` you must include the `Rubanok::Controller` module yourself.